Trevelopment/mazda-custom-application-sdk/README.md

 # Custom Applications SDK for Mazda Connect Infotainment System

-A mini framework that allows to write custom applications for the Mazda Connect Infotainment System that includes an easy to use abstraction layer to the JCI system.
+A micro framework that allows you to write and deploy custom applications for the Mazda Infotainment System.

+The SDK comes with everything you need to get started including a 1:1 Simulator allowing you to build applications on your local computer without any other dependencies.

+High level features include access to the Vehicle Data, Multicontroller support, Persistent storage and Life cycle management.

+## Status

-This project is under heavy development and is not ready for prime time.
-More will be announced soon.
+This project is under heavy development and we have entered the alpha testing phase.

+## Get Started

+Read the Get Started Guide

+## About this Repo

+This is the development source repository for the CASDK containing everything and anything.
+However you shouldn't ever need to clone this repo if you don't activley participating in the micro framework development.

+If you want to develop applications please use the Get Started guide above.

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.